Street Conversation VII

 I feel very good.
 This morning the little flower that yesterday didn’t have any flower yet blossomed, so it started super beautifully, and other than this because I’m going to rehearsal.

-*O is the regional version of ‘a’ (auxilliary used to form the past tense).
+*O is the regional version of a (helper word used to form the past tense).

 Today we will say we are hungry/thirsty.